fizal619/lol-recruit/README.md

 Using this app you can find teammates or build your own team if you're into that kinda thing.
 Just post your profile up and keep an eye on your dash board for requests.
 OR send a request to someone that's looking for new people to play with.

 #Installation
-You can find the live version [here](#).
+You can find the live version [here](https://lol-recruit.herokuapp.com/).

 Cloning this repository to your server should work fine, just make sure to ```npm install``` and ```npm start``` if you need to.
 Also make sure to set an environment variable named ```RIOT_API``` with your API key for Riot Games (used to pull down player stats).

 ## User Stories
-* As a guest I would like to browse profiles of users on the home page.
+* As a guest I would like to browse profiles of users on the home page. ✓
-* As a guest I would like to leave a message for a user.
+* As a guest I would like to leave a message for a user. ✓
-* As a user I would like to post my mini profile.
+* As a user I would like to post my mini profile. ✓
-* As a user I would like to see my League of Legends stats automatically  in my profile.
+* As a user I would like to see my League of Legends stats automatically  in my profile. ✓
-* As a user I would like to see requests on my user dashboard.
+* As a user I would like to see requests on my user dashboard. ✓
-* As a user I would like my profile to disappear from the front page if I accept a team request.
+* As a user I would like my profile to disappear from the front page if I accept a team request. ✓
-* As a user when I get a request I would like to get an email notification.
+* As a user when I get a request I would like to get an email notification. x

 #####Bonus Features:

 * A team section that users can create teams.
 * As a captain I would like to create a team and have it shown on the team roster.
 * As a captain I would like my team roster page to include the profile details of my team members.

+#####TODO List

+* Form Validation
+* Allow users to delete their accounts in their profile. .
+* Instructions and about section on the app itself.
+* More meaningful stats fromt he league api.
+* Investigate why the api stopped responding.
+* Super admin view.